craftercms/docs/source/by-role/developer/composable/extensions/resources/form-data-source-plugins.rst

 Form Engine Data Source Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first thing we have to do is to create the folder structure where we will be placing the JS file for our data source.
-We'll follow the convention listed above in :ref:`newIa-plugin-ds-directory-structure`
+We'll follow the convention listed above in :ref:`plugin-ds-directory-structure`

 In a local folder, create the descriptor file for your plugin ``craftercms-plugin.yaml`` with the ``plugin.id`` set to ``org.craftercms.plugin.examples``, then create the folder ``authoring``.
 Under the ``authoring`` folder, create the ``static-assets`` folder.
 Under the ``static-assets`` folder, create the folder ``plugins``.